dreamcatcher-tech/network/Inbox/2024-03-11 1300 isolation between users.md

 Store the head of the repo that each

 Concept of a merged head, where it is the hash of all the branches of the repo, so we can take a point in time snapshot.
 This can allow instant walking of all valid branches ?
 Could be stored as a branch itself, with a gittree as the container mechanism.

+Permissions need to be checked whenever the user wants to do something.
+Maybe after each action, to avoid delays.
+Unless they always had their own copy, and interaction required checking in with github before proceeding.